 He gazed up at the sky, which was now a bright orange fading to a navy blue overhead, casting elongated shadows across the streets.
 He couldn't think of what else to do, so he decided to stay and catch his breath for a little while.
 He closed his eyes.

-The sound of creaking and clanking surrounded a man with white, curly hair and numerous multicolored feathers sticking out of his hat and a tiny figure with light blue-green hair and a taptaptap emitting from her small toy drum.
+The sound of creaking and clanking surrounded a man with white, curly hair and numerous multicolored feathers sticking out of his hat, as well as a tiny figure with light teal hair emitting a taptaptap from her small toy drum.
 The gears of stories turned endlessly, constantly, in a dark place where nothing else seemed to exist except for the people wandering around within it.

 Drosselmeyer sighed dramatically.
 "It's odd, how long we've been searching for a story to write, and yet nothing seems worthy of writing!"